The U.S. stablecoin bill is about to be implemented, providing an in-depth look at the current state of the stablecoin sector

 Author: Nianqing, ChainCatcher

-While the cryptocurrency market is experiencing another downturn, the total market capitalization of stablecoins continues to rise.
+While the crypto market is experiencing another downturn, the total market capitalization of stablecoins continues to rise.
 According to DefiLlama, in the past 7 days, the market cap of stablecoins has increased by $1.91 billion, surpassing $229 billion for the first time.
 Additionally, stablecoin issuers accounted for over 70% of the total revenue of on-chain protocols in the past 30 days.

 Impact of the Bill on the Stablecoin Landscape: Circle's Counterattack Against Tether

-Meanwhile, the "Markets in Crypto-Assets Regulation" (MiCA) will come into full effect on December 30, 2024.
-Tether has not been approved to exit the European market, while Circle, Crypto.com, Société Générale, and other 10 institutions have been authorized to issue euro and dollar stablecoins.
+Meanwhile, the "Regulation on Markets in Crypto-Assets" (MiCA) will come into full effect on December 30, 2024.
+Tether has not been approved to exit the European market, while Circle, Crypto.com, Société Générale, and 10 other institutions have been authorized to issue euro and dollar stablecoins.

 Tether CEO Paolo Ardoino responded that competitors are trying to "eliminate Tether" through legal and political meetings, and Tether will not sit idly by.